tianhao-stan-wu/tianhao-stan-wu.github.io/_pages/about.md

 <br/>

-Hobbies: Rubik's Cube blindfolded (3x3x3); Basketball; Any imaginative, creative, or philosophical conversation
+Hobbies: Rubik's Cube blindfolded (3x3x3); Basketball; Any imaginative or philosophical conversation

 Fun fact: besides my favourite quote by [Einstein](https://en.wikipedia.org/wiki/Albert_Einstein) above, I also love the following claim by the great mathematician [Gauss](https://en.wikipedia.org/wiki/Carl_Friedrich_Gauss) that, ‘Mathematics is the queen of the sciences and number-theory the queen of mathematics.’
 I first read it in my number theory textbook.
 I wasn't able to taste the beauty of this sentence until I watched this wonderful [video](https://www.youtube.com/watch?v=EK32jo7i5LQ&t=198s) by 3 Blue 1 Brown (jump to 2:20 to save some time).
 I just couldn't described how fascinating it is to simply see that "it all just happened", beyond imagination.
 <br/>